kyoung/trek/PMO.md

 ## Backlog For Breakout
-- [ ] get a new mesh for the outposts... they"re not Stations, they"re power collectors.
+- [ ] get a new mesh for the outposts... they're not Stations, they're power collectors.
 Design appropriately.
     - [ ] build new mesh
     - [ ] instantiate the new stations as a new Ship Class, not as a "Station" objects
     - [ ] get rid of the station object.
 Merge into Ship